 She drove off.

-Walking barefoot has revealed a lot to me about the hidden rules of American life.
+Walking barefoot has revealed a lot to me about the hidden rules of American culture.
 Rule 74: You have the right to bear arms (a whole truckload of them if you feel the need), text while driving, listen to talk radio, and other crazy stuff.
 But you do not have the right to walk barefoot in the city.
-Seriously.
+I’m serious.
 Try it sometime.
-You’ll see what happens.
+See what happens.

-Here’s a few of the actual reactions I’ve received when walking barefoot in my own neighborhood:
+Here are a few of the actual reactions I’ve received when walking barefoot in my own neighborhood:

 - “Hey mister, where’s your shoes?”
 (Neighborhood kids.)